2021–22 Vermont Catamounts men's basketball team

 The 2021–22 Vermont Catamounts men's basketball team represented the University of Vermont in the 2021–22 NCAA Division I men's basketball season.
-They played their home games at the Patrick Gym in Burlington, Vermont and are led by eleventh-year head coach John Becker.
-They finished the season 28–6, 17–1 in America East play to finish as regular season champions.
-They defeated NJIT, Binghamton, and UMBC to with the America East tournament.
-As a result, they received the conference’s automatic bid to the NCAA tournament as the No. 13 seed in the West Region where they lost in the first round to Arkansas.
+They played their home games at the Patrick Gym in Burlington, Vermont and were led by eleventh-year head coach John Becker.
+They finished the season 28–6, 17–1 in America East play, to finish as regular-season champions.
+They defeated NJIT, Binghamton and UMBC to with the America East tournament.
+As a result, they received the conference's automatic bid to the NCAA tournament as the No. 13 seed in the West Region where they lost in the first round to Arkansas.

 This was to be the team's last season at Patrick Gym, but their new arena, Tarrant Event Center, was put on indefinite hold, due to a combination of the COVID-19 pandemic and rising borrowing costs.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Catamounts finished the 2020–21 season 10–5, 10–4 in America East play to tie the regular season conference championship with UMBC.
+In a season limited due to the ongoing COVID-19 pandemic, the Catamounts finished the 2020–21 season 10–5, 10–4 in America East play, to tie the regular-season conference championship with UMBC.
 They lost to Hartford in the first round of the America East tournament.